 SMPTE Announces New Officers and Governors Elected to Serve in 2014 and 2015

-WHITE PLAINS, N.Y. — The Society of Motion Picture and Television Engineers announced that the organization has elected new officers and governors, who will take office on Jan.
+WHITE PLAINS, N.Y. -- Nov.
+19, 2013 -- The Society of Motion Picture and Television Engineers (SMPTE), the worldwide leader in motion-imaging standards and education for the communications, media, entertainment, and technology industries, today announced that the organization has elected new officers and governors, who will take office on Jan.
 1, 2014.

+"The SMPTE officers and governors, both new and returning, whose terms of service begin in 2014, reflect our ongoing commitment to membership, standards, and education, as well as our dedication to building a diverse global engineering workforce fit to address the demands and opportunities presented by the rapid evolution of digital media technology and business models," said SMPTE Executive Director Barbara Lange.
+"Many of these SMPTE members already have contributed a great deal to the society's growth, and all bring the organization valuable knowledge, experience, and energy that will fuel further achievement and even greater advances for the motion-imaging industry."

 Elected as officers for the two-year 2014-2015 term, Alan Lambshead will serve as the society's standards vice president; Matthew Goldman, senior vice president of TV compression technology at Ericsson, will again serve as finance vice president; and Paul Stechly, president at Applied Electronics, will continue his service as membership vice president.